awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ### Handler2 class

-The **Handler2** class is the second step in the workflow and uses basic Java application logic to select an employee to assign the ticket.
+The **Handler2** class is the second step in the workflow and uses basic Java application logic to select the employee to assign the ticket to.
 Then a **PersistCase** object is created and used to store the ticket data into a DynamoDB table named **Case**.
 The email address of the employee is passed to the third step.

       package example;